ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 </IfModule>
 ```

-Important is the `Directory` configuration because the `rest-frontend` requires the
+Important is the `Directory` configuration because the `website-frontend` requires the
 `FallbackResource` option to function correctly.

 For the `restapi.libelektra.org` domain we use an SCGI setup: